kellykohlleffel/spacex_visualization_streamlit_in_snowflake/README.md

 # SpaceX Launch Dashboard

-This is a **Streamlit** web application that visualizes SpaceX launch data using **Snowflake** as the backend.
-The application provides an interactive dashboard that allows users to explore launch statistics, including launch site analysis, rocket usage, and launch timelines.
+This is a **Streamlit in Snowflake** data application that visualizes SpaceX launch data using **the Snowflake Data Cloud** as the backend.
+The application provides an interactive UI that allows users to explore launch statistics, including launch site analysis, rocket usage, and launch timelines.

 ## Features